 Transparency and trust are the key to this entire transitional process.
 Although it is not always easy, it is important to be open with the person in need.
 It is important that they receive the care and attention they need.
 It’s not your intention for them to move out of their home or take them away from your house, but that it is best for them.
 Keep them informed about your research and visits.
 As it is their life and decision, let them know where you are going.
 Be persuasive but not aggressive.
 Be assertive, but be kind.
 This is a huge step and can be difficult.
 The easier it is to be honest, the more enjoyable the entire process.

 Another important factor to consider is cost.
+You’ll have to know what health insurance could possibly cover, whether that is traditional or untraditional like Jericho Share insurance.
 These three factors are, however, the foundation of your decision.
 Do your research, make a plan for a visit and maintain a dialogue with your loved ones when making a boutique assisted living decision.